 Procedure during and after ticket inspection

-What happens during an inspection?
+What happens when there’s a ticket inspection?

 De Lijn – Dienst Administratieve Boetes

-Submitting an appeal against a fine
+Appealing against a fine

 But what if you do want to challenge this final decision?
 In that case you must submit an appeal to either the Council of State or the Juvenile Court – the Council of State if you are either an adult or less than 12 years old, and the Juvenile Court if you are between 12 and 18 years old.
 You have two months to do this.
 If (and only if) you submit an appeal to either of these bodies, your payment will be suspended again.